Internet of Things

 In order to adapt to this evolution, the legal system must concentrate on the interaction of information technology with other industries.
 Our legal system must implement a uniform view to accommodate information technology.
 For example, remote access allows criminals to obtain access to a network that contains confidential information.
 Other issues with remote access, include, data privacy, protection of proprietary rights, and liability for unauthorized use of systems.

 The Federal Trade Commission holds public workshops to explore consumer privacy and security issues posed by the growing connectivity of devices.
 The workshops focus on privacy and security issues related to connectivity for consumers-both at home (e.g., smart home appliances) and when consumers are mobile (e.g., fitness devices, personal devices, automobiles).
 In addition, the European Union has addressed the issues and risks (e.g., privacy, security, regulation).
 In March 2015, the European Commission initiated the creation of the Alliance for Internet of Things Innovation.
-This alliance flags European commission's goal to work with the interested parties to promote innovation.
+This alliance flags the European Commission's goal to work with the interested parties to promote innovation.
 The alliance's objective is to develop and support dialogue and interaction among the players.